Explore Guyana and Suriname

 Day 1: Georgetown

-Arrive in Guyana and transfer to your hotel.
-Overnight at Grand Coastal Inn, breakfast included.
+International airport reception and transfer to your hotel.
+Overnight at Cara Lodge, breakfast included.

 Day 3: Karanambu Lodge

-A feature bird for the area is Agami Heron.
+Evening river excursion or if you are interested in bird watching you can explore woodland patches or gallery forest along the river where we’ll hope to find a variety of species.
+A feature bird for the area is the Agami Heron.
 An evening walk along the airstrip offers seven species of nightjar and among the grasslands the Double-striped Thick-knees.
-Overnight at Karanambu Lodge.
-All meals included today.
+Overnight at Karanambu Lodge, all meals included.

 Day 5: Surama